thagui/kube-inspec/README.md

 - Having hosts being managed by a FreeIPA server (https://www.freeipa.org/)
 - Wanting to audit them with Inspec (https://www.inspec.io/)
 - Sending the results to an ElasticSearch (https://www.elastic.co/)
+- Having a periodic job doing all of this !

 ## How do we do this